The Salkantay Trek in its different versions that differ in the number of days always ends in Machu Picchu.

 The Salkantay Trek 4 days is an excellent alternative.
 However, the classic route is the one that lasts 5 days.
 This route covers 70 kilometers in total.
 This trek reaches its highest point at the Salkantay pass (at 4,650 m.a.s.l.).
 The lowest point is in the town of Aguas Calientes (2,040 m.a.s.l.).

 Along the route, in addition to the Salkantay pass, tourists will appreciate the famous Humantay Lake.
-The penultimate day you can enjoy the jungle landscapes of Cusco.
+On the penultimate day, you can enjoy the jungle landscapes of Cusco.
 The last day is destined to enjoy Machu Picchu (Machu Picchu Tickets) and return by train to the city of Cusco.

 The best way to do this trek is in the company of a tourist agency.
 However, it is also possible to go on your own.
 For this, you should organize an excellent travel backpack, with warm clothes and thermal tents (it is very cold during the first two nights).
 In any case, if you do not have the necessary experience, it is advisable to go with an all-inclusive tour.